topheryoung/cv/README.md

 #### Software Engineer | [batchgeo.com](https://batchgeo.com)

-A web application with over 90,000 users that will convert XLS and JSON formats of geographical data and generate embeddable maps that data with a suite of options and labeling.
+- A web application with over 90,000 users that will convert XLS and JSON formats of geographical data and generate embeddable maps from XLS and JSON data, complete with labeling and customization options

-Stack: JavaScript, Mapbox, PHP
+- Stack: JavaScript, Mapbox, PHP

 ### Reel42

 #### Creator | [reel42.com](https://reel42.com)

-An experimental, creative playground made for the sole purpose of exploring the collision between music and art.
-Mixtapes are created and displayed alongside custom-made album artwork.
+- An experimental, creative playground made for the sole purpose of exploring the collision between music and art by curating themed mixtapes with custom album artwork

-Stack: TypeScript, Astro.js
+- Stack: TypeScript, Astro.js

 ### Gates Foundation Disease Dashboard

 #### Lead Frontend Engineer

-A web dashboard and API that was built for <biotech non-profit> used to track and communicate the research and spread of diseases within 3rd world countries.
+- A web dashboard and API that was built for the biotech non-profit used to track and communicate the spread of disease within third-world countries

-Stack: JavaScript, React, Tailwind, Node.js, Express
+- Stack: JavaScript, React, Tailwind, Node.js, Express

 ### Gigaphoton Interactive Roadmap

 #### Lead Frontend Engineer & UX Designer | [gigaphoton.com](https://gigaphoton.com)

-Acted as tech lead and director for an internal Komatsu initiative that is used by C-Level executives and other management to create an interactive visualization of all products, features, technologies, business goals, and manufacturers using React, GraphQL, Redux, Docker, Node.js, D3, and Express.
+- Acted as tech lead and director for an internal Komatsu initiative that is used by C-Level executives and other management to create an interactive visualization of all products, features, technologies, business goals, and manufacturers

-Stack: React, GraphQL, Redux, D3, Node.js, Express, Docker
+- Stack: React, GraphQL, Redux, D3, Node.js, Express, Docker

 ## Education